awsdocs/amazon-sagemaker-developer-guide/doc_source/data-parallel-modify-sdp.md

  To customize your own training script, you need to do the following:
 + You must provide TensorFlow/PyTorch training scripts that are adapted to use the library\.
 The following sections provide example code for this\.
-+ Your input data must be in an S3 bucket or in [FSx](https://docs.aws.amazon.com/fsx/latest/LustreGuide/what-is.html)in the AWS Region that you will use to launch your training job\.
++ Your input data must be in an S3 bucket or in [FSx](https://docs.aws.amazon.com/fsx/latest/LustreGuide/what-is.html) in the AWS Region that you will use to launch your training job\.
 If you use the Jupyter Notebooks provided, create a SageMaker notebook instance in the same Region as the bucket that contains your input data\.
 For more information about storing your training data, refer to the [SageMaker Python SDK data inputs](https://sagemaker.readthedocs.io/en/stable/overview.html#use-file-systems-as-training-input) documenation\.

 **Tip**
 Consider using FSx instead of Amazon S3 to increase training performance\.
 It has higher throughput and lower latency than Amazon S3\.